V5 User GuideLast Updated: 8/8/2025

 To read more about using value predicates in target expressions and to see the full syntax, please read the full target expression reference.

-Row 1 - The green coloured row corresponds to the green graph line and represents the percentage of total sent within that 10%.
+Row 1 - The green row corresponds to the green line graph and represents the percentage of total sent within that 10%.

-Row 2 - The blue coloured row corresponds to the blue graph line and represents the percentage of unique opens within that 10%.
+Row 2 - The blue row corresponds to the blue line graph and represents the percentage of unique opens within that 10%.

-Row 3 - The yellow coloured row corresponds to the yellow graph line and represents the percentage of unique clicks within that 10%.
+Row 3 - The yellow row corresponds to the yellow line graph and represents the percentage of unique clicks within that 10%.

-Row 4 - The red coloured row corresponds to the red graph line and represents the percentage of conversions within that 10%.
+Row 4 - The red row corresponds to the red line graph and represents the percentage of conversions within that 10%.

-To see a more visual representation of clicks, a heatmap and clickmap (total or %) is available.
-A colour injected heatmap will display on top of your activity content and will reflect the eDM activity recorded.
+To see a more visual representation of clicks, a heatmap and click-map (total, % or ranking) is available.
+A colour injected heatmap will display on top of your activity content and will reflect the click activity recorded.

 Optimisation Performance